 In addition, in the case of unemployed workers, the training initiatives are to be implemented through (i) training programs offered by the public employment services, aimed at meeting the training needs detected in personalized insertion itineraries and in job offers; (ii) specific training programs targeted at unemployed workers with special training needs or difficulties for their insertion or professional requalification; and (iii) training programs including commitments to hire.

 The regulations of Order TMS/368/2019 exclude, inter alia, training programmed offered by companies to their own workers and individual training leave, which will be regulated and financed pursuant to Law 30/2015, and to Royal Decree 694/2017, mentioned above.

 The maximum and minimum limits of the subsidies that can be granted to finance these training initiatives (of which public or private training entities, accredited and/or registered in the Training Entities Register, may be beneficiaries) for each specialization included in the Catalog of Training Specializations will be set by regulation and will include the possibility of adjusting the specific units established by the relevant authorities for their management area*.
-Nonetheless, until these regulatory limits are set, the following could be considered the maximum general economic units, as set forth in Schedule I of the Order.
+Meanwhile, however, the following could be considered the maximum general economic units, as set forth in Schedule I of the Order may be consedered:

 Lastly, training initiatives not related to professionality certificates, targeted at unemployed workers, may include the performance of unpaid work experience at companies, linked to the training initiatives and related to their training content, subject to the execution of an agreement between the company and the training entity.
 In this context, companies can receive, as a direct concession, additional economic compensation per student per training hour, with a maximum amount of €6.00.